Riari/rick.me.uk/content/posts/phase-an-experimental-web-framework/index.md

 $r->addRoute('GET', '/example/{param}', [DoSomethingWithParam::class]);
 {{</highlight>}}

-Much like Laravel does with middleware, a complete version of this framework would ship with phases for handling things like authentication and input validation.
-You'd compose your business logic from these phases and custom ones.
+Much like Laravel does with middleware, a complete version of this framework would ship with phases for handling things like authentication checks and input validation.
+You'd compose your business logic using both shipped phases and custom ones.

 ### Phase anatomy